OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Course_Element_SCORM_Learning_Content.md

 configure the content coding by means of a predefined character set (should there be no coding the character set ISO-8899-1 will be used by default).

+* * *

  **Javascript character set:** This permits the coding of Javascript by means of a predefined character set (by default the same set will be used for content and Javascript).

+!!! info "Info"

     SCORM learning content will always be presented with a homepage.
 If such content contains tasks as well as tests you will learn from that homepage more about your score and remaining attempts to take tests.